Why the time to move to NETCONF/YANG is now - VanillaPlus - The global voice of Telecoms IT

 Operators should ensure they select vendors that have comprehensive support for NETCONF/YANG and embrace openness.
 Ensuring the vendors selected are adopting this forward-thinking approach can ensure CSPs can avoid vendor lock-in and deliver a multi-vendor, best of breed service.

 Migration to NFV won’t take place overnight.
-Operators will need solutions that work in a hybrid/physical environment for many years, so service migration plans need to be flexible and minimise cost and complexity.
+Operators will need solutions that work in a hybrid/physical environment for many years, so service migration plans need to be flexible and minimize cost and complexity.

 A smart solution for operators is to continue to purchase classical, cost-effective CPE, but insisting this comes with integrated NETCONF/YANG support.
 Whilst less flexible than a pure, white-box CPE approach, this ensures a smooth and cost-effective migration to the next generation of OSS (NFV-MANO).